Shukriya: Till Death Do Us Apart

-Shukriya: Till Death Do Us Apart (transl.
-Thank you) is a 2004 Indian Hindi-language romance film directed by Anupam Sinha, starring Anupam Kher, Aftab Shivdasani, Shriya Saran and Indraneil Sengupta.
+Shukriya: Till Death Do Us Apart is a 2004 Indian Hindi-language romantic drama film directed by Anupam Sinha, starring Anupam Kher, Aftab Shivdasani, Shriya Saran and Indraneil Sengupta.
 The film is an adaptation of the 1998 American film Meet Joe Black.

 Plot

 Thirty years ago, Karam Jindal with his widowed mom, Gayatri, and wife, Sandhya, immigrated to London, England.
 Shortly thereafter, Gayatri was diagnosed with cancer and died.
 Sandhya gives birth to two daughters, Anjali and Sanam.
 The Jindals accumulate wealth and are now one of the wealthiest families in London.

 Anjali marries Akash, while Sanam is on the look-out for her beau.
 With Karam's 60th birthday coming up, Anjali is busy with preparations for a grand party.
 Karam hopes to get Sanam married to Yash, his employee, who is like a son to him.
 Adding to the celebration is the inauguration of the "Gayatri Jindal Cancer Hospital" on Karam's birthday.

 With the preparations under way, Karam brings home a young man, Rohan "Ricky" Verma, to live with them for a few days.
 Sanam has already met him and is quite friendly with him.
 She confides in her mother that she would like to marry Rohan, and her mother implies that she approves of him.
 They are shocked when Karam vehemently opposes any alliance with Rohan and refuses to divulge the reason.
 Only Karam knows that Rohan is not who he claims to be – he is Death himself – and is accompanying Karam during his last four days on Earth.